opnfv/onosfw/docs/release/configguide/feature.configuration.rst

    1.1 Ubuntu Server 14.04 LTS 64-bit (from ISO or self-installed).

-   1.2 Minimum 2GB RAM.

-   1.3 Minimum 2 processors.
+   1.2 16 GB of RAM for a Bare Metal deployment, 64 GB of RAM for a VM deployment.

+   1.3 Root access.

+   1.4 libvirt virtualization support.

+   1.5 Minimum 2 NIC Card.PXE installation Network,IPMI Network,External Network (Optional: Internet access)

-   1.4 At least 5GB disk space.
+   1.6 At least 100GB disk space.

-   1.5 The ONOS version 1.4.
+   1.7 The ONOS version 1.8.4.

 2. How to add ONOS into compass